KMuggz/CIP-Project/README.txt

 -> To run via Python
 1. Install Python 3.10 or 3.11
 2. Install Pygame:
+3. Check if you have all dependancies listed on requirements.txt

 PS: This game is not perfected yet, so any input or positive criticism is very much welcome :)